 There are limits to the “no fault” nature of the law, however.

-When you have been injured in a Detroit No-Fault crash, you may be able to file a pain and suffring lawsuit for compensation against the negligent driver who caused the accident, but only if you can prove that he or she was at-fault for causing the crash.
+When you have been injured in a Detroit No-Fault crash, you may be able to file a pain and suffering lawsuit for compensation against the negligent driver who caused the accident, but only if you can prove that he or she was at-fault for causing the crash.

-Additionally, your Michgan car accident lawyer has to prove that your accident-related injuries caused you to suffer a “serious impairment of body function,” which means your injuries caused you to suffer an impairment that affects your general ability to live your normal life, i.e., the life you were living before you were injured in the crash.
+Additionally, your Michigan car accident lawyer has to prove that your accident-related injuries caused you to suffer a “serious impairment of body function,” which means your injuries caused you to suffer an impairment that affects your general ability to live your normal life, i.e., the life you were living before you were injured in the crash.